• Skip to primary navigation

 Vegan pizza with homemade vegan mozzarella cheese, mushrooms, onions, tomatoes, and spinach.

 I love pizza, but being lactose intolerant my whole life, I've always eaten vegan pizza without cheese.
 Over the years, however, the plant-based world changed, and vegan pizza grew in popularity, as did vegan cheese for pizza.
 But unfortunately, vegan cheese isn't very healthy.
 So, today I decided to throw my apron into the vegan cheese arena and make my vegan cheese for pizza.
-And, this vegan mozzarella cheese tastes divine.
+And, this vegan mozzarella cheese recipe tastes divine.

 Jump to: